Are you in pain after being involved in a car accident?

 Talk to your lawyer about calculating the settlement amount you may deserve for pain and suffering.
 Your lawyer may use one of two methods to calculate that settlement amount.

-The compensation you can recover for pain and suffering may depend on many factors.
-Your lawyer may base it on the damages you have sustained and the losses you have faced because of your injuries.
-For example, pain and suffering might include the physical pain associated with your injury or the emotional stress you went through following a devastating diagnosis.
+Pain and suffering might include the physical pain associated with your injury or the emotional distress you went through following a devastating diagnosis.
 Talk to your lawyer about the suffering you have faced and how your injuries have impacted your life after the accident.